How to Become a Rhodes Scholar

 Headshot

-Your headshot should be a head and shoulders professional picture.
+Your headshot should be a professional head-and-shoulders picture.

 Academic Statement